MuKnIO/avoum-cardano-feasibility-study/study.md

   - We talk of validation scripts on e.g. escrowed cells, but we may not need to use separate ones; we might be able to just get away with assigning them to the same credential as the auction itself.
+  - Some of the places we use `ScriptContext` in the interfaces for rebase scripts probably need to use a transaction instead (TxInfo?).
+    ScriptContext includes a purpose field, which iiuc is different for each script in run as part of the transaction.